rominator1983/completeModInstallationManual/README.md

 Then get some impulse responses from [valhalir](https://valhallir.at/) or [anywhere on the internet](https://producelikeapro.com/blog/best-guitar-impulse-responses/) and place them `~/mod/user-files/Speaker Cabinets IRs`.

-Then get more amp models from [the MOD community](https://forum.mod.audio/t/list-of-shared-models/9631) and place them `~/mod/user-files/Aida DSP Models`.
+Then get more amp models from [the MOD community](https://forum.mod.audio/t/list-of-shared-models/9631) and place them in `~/mod/user-files/Aida DSP Models`.

 Then you can use the plugins 'IR loader cabsim' and 'aida-x' and get the best tones.

+Instead of 'aida-x' you can also use the 'Neural Amp Modeler' plugin.
+Then you can get tones from [tonehunt](https://tonehunt.org/) and place them in `¨/mod/user-files/NAM\ Models`.
+If you experience performance issues follow the documentation [here](https://github.com/mikeoliphant/neural-amp-modeler-lv2):

+> If you are having trouble running a "standard" model, try looking for "feather" (the least expensive) models.
+You can find a list of ["feather"-tagged models on ToneHunt](https://tonehunt.org/?tags=feather-mdl).
+Note that tagging models is up to the submitter, so not all "feather" models are tagged as such - you should be able to find more if you dig around.

 # Considerations for starting MOD